-For the second course, I went with bouillabaisse, a traditional seafood soup brimming with fish and shellfish, parsley, tomatoes and cognac ... absolutely delicious.
+- Second Course - For the second course, we went with bouillabaisse, a traditional seafood soup brimming with fish and shellfish, parsley, tomatoes and cognac ... absolutely delicious.
 Others in our party opted for goat cheese baked in crispy filo served with salad and onion confit, and another one of us went with the Normandie onion soup.
 Nothing was a bad choice.

-For the entree, I tried the filet de sautes en legumes roti -- sauteed tenderloin with fondant potatoes, roast root veggies and Madeira sauce -- and found it one of the most delicious treatments of beef I'd ever had.
+- Entree - For the entree, we tried the filet de sautes en legumes roti -- sauteed tenderloin with fondant potatoes, roast root veggies and Madeira sauce -- and found it one of the most delicious treatments of beef we'd ever had.

-Dessert was mandatory; we'd made a pact before dinner began to eat everything they could possibly offer -- and the sour sop cheesecake, using a native fruit, was one of the best cheesecake variations ever, and certainly the most unusual I'd ever tried.
+- Dessert - Dessert was mandatory; we'd made a pact before dinner began to eat everything they could possibly offer -- and the sour sop cheesecake, using a native fruit, was one of the best cheesecake variations ever, and certainly the most unusual we'd ever tried.

 The service is extraordinary, friendly, fast and informed, and the constant flow of great French wine certainly helped imbue the evening with an overall sense of elegance and luxury.